The Hub (building)

 The Hub, also known as 333 Schermerhorn Street, is a 610-foot, 55-floor skyscraper in the Downtown Brooklyn neighborhood of Brooklyn, New York City.
 The building contains 754 apartments, four high-rise elevators and three mid-rise elevators.

 The Hub was the tallest building in Brooklyn when it topped out in December 2015, passing previous record-holder, AVA DoBro, until it was passed in turn by Brooklyn Point, within the City Point complex, in April 2019.
+In March 2025, Steiner NYC became the Hub's sole owner after buying out the ownership stake of its partner, JPMorgan.